dreamswag/ci5/README.md

 Even if Docker explodes, Suricata shits itself, and/or you fat-finger a container update:

 * the packets keep flowing with perfect CAKE shaping.
-* Zoom call / ranked matchmaking don't care that the IDS just segfaulted.
+* Zoom call and/or ranked matchmaking don't care that IDS just segfaulted.

 ## 👁️ **Optional: The Kill Switch (Schizo Mode)**